carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 :::
 ::::

-TDM is also a good solution to characterize documents based on their vocabulary, and there are more advanced versions of term-document matrices, including frequency metrices and TF-IDF.
-However we will now look at the converse possibility: to characterize words based on the context where they appear, so we can study words independently of their documents of origin, and more importantly, we can measure how do they relate to each other.
+TDM is also a good solution to characterize documents based on their vocabulary, and there are more advanced versions of term-document matrices, including frequency matrices and TF-IDF, but they are not going to be covered here.
+We will instead look at the converse possibility: to characterize words based on the context where they appear, so we can study words independently of their documents of origin, and more importantly, we can measure how do they relate to each other.
 We enter the world of word embeddings!

 ## What are word embeddings?